 Part II.
-Laws Relating Specifically to Towns A. Read Construction Contracts Image: Construction Contracts Image: Construction Contracts § 365.37; 1.
-Advertisement for Bids.
-Image: Construction Contracts, see also § 160.17 Image: Construction Contracts of the time and place to submit bids posted in the three most public places in the town for ten days or published for two weeks in a newspaper generally circulated in the town?
+Laws Relating Specifically to Towns A. Read Construction Contracts § 365.37; for Road Construction Contracts, see also § 160.17 1.
+Advertisement for Bids. a.
+Was a public notice of the time and place to submit bids posted in the three most public places in the town for ten days or published for two weeks in a newspaper generally circulated in the town?
 (For alternative methods, see section I.D., above.)
-A. Read Construction Contracts for Road Construction Contracts, see also 1.
-Advertisement for Bids. three most public places in the town for ten days or published for two weeks in a newspaper generally circulated in the town?
-(For 2.
-If there was no notice given or sealed bids solicited, did a special emergency exist?
+2. If there was no notice given or sealed bids solicited, did a special emergency exist?
 (A special emergency is a situation requiring immediate action essential to the health, safety, or welfare of the town.) § 365.37 3.
 Was the contract awarded to the lowest responsible bidder? § 15.17 4.
 If the contract was not awarded to the lowest bidder, were reasonable and appropriate reasons documented in the minutes?